Webb-Stiles Globe Logo

 Built for Weight and Wear

-Slats are available in steel, hardwood, oak, or plastic
+• We offer slats in steel, hardwood, oak, or plastic.

 Flexible Layout Integration

-Slats can run in straight lines, workstation loops, or curved paths
+• Slats run in straight lines, workstation loops, or curved paths depending on the layout

 Configurable for Part Control